 Putting – Drive for show putt for dough.

-The first thing most people do when wanting to better their putting game is to grab a stack of putters, head to the course, and just start putting.
+The first thing most people do when wanting to improve their putting game is to grab a stack of putters, head to the course, and just start putting.
 That makes sense, you need to put in the time putting if you want to see results.
-However I found that following this pattern hurt my putting game instead of helped it.
+However, I found that following this pattern hurt my putting game instead of helped it.

 The quickest way to improve and to see results is to never throw putts mindlessly at the basket!
 Every putt must be part of a routine and have some purpose behind the throw.
 This means that you need to come up with some sort of putting routine, no matter how simple.